PiotrIT2015/EthicalHacker/README.md

 # Ethical Hacker tools
 These first two tools I created during IT lab on my university.
-Recently I've been beginning a new chapter in that adventure with
+There was event called KrakYourNet.
+Recently I've been beginning a new chapter in that adventure with Cisco NetAcad.
-Cisco NetAcad.